ScriptureExamined/NovawrightStudios/_posts/2026-03-01-resetting-momentum-on-project-echo.md

 - Should this mechanic stay?
 - Does this feature serve the core loop?
 - Is this scope realistic?
-- Is complexity adding depth—or just friction?
+- Is complexity adding depth, or just friction?

 By documenting development openly, I’m creating accountability.
 If I can’t explain why something exists in Project Echo, that’s a signal to revisit it.

 That discipline matters.
 It turns development from reactive into intentional.

 ---